Tips For Better Sleep

 Apart from the sleeping environment, sleeping conditions can also contribute to your sleep’s overall comfort.

-In some cases, a headache may come from the use of a wrong kind of pillow.
-Pillows that don’t support your head based on your body requirements can cause strain and pressure to your neck and shoulders.
+In some cases, a headache may result from using the wrong kind of pillow.
+Pillows that don’t support your head according to your body’s requirements can cause strain and pressure on your neck and shoulders.

 The pain caused by muscle tension in the shoulders and stiffness of the neck can give off headaches in the morning.